AbuKhalil95/book_app/README.md

 -------------------------------------------------------------------------------------------------------

-Number and name of feature: Skeleton Server
+Number and name of feature: Basic Landing

-Estimate of time needed to complete: 30 minutes
+Estimate of time needed to complete: 20 minutes

 Start time: 01:00

-Finish time: 00:00
+Finish time: 01:20

-Actual time needed to complete:
+Actual time needed to complete: 20 minutes

 -------------------------------------------------------------------------------------------------------

-Number and name of feature:
+Number and name of feature: Basic Post

 Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 01:20

-Finish time:
+Finish time: 02:00

-Actual time needed to complete:
+Actual time needed to complete: 40 minutes

+# Day 2
 -------------------------------------------------------------------------------------------------------

 Number and name of feature: